-- The system will be able to communicate wirelessly either as a relay system through 3 separate nodes or directly to the main hub. - Each node must have a minimum data broadcast range of at least 5ft. - Each individual node will be able to be powered on at any moment from a battery large enough to store adequate charge for 24hr recharged daily by solar panels. - Soil moisture sensors will be able to differentiate between 3 different moisture levels: Dry, Moist, and Saturated.
+- The system will be able to communicate wirelessly either as a relay system through 3 separate nodes or directly to the main hub. - Each node must have a minimum data broadcast range of at least 5ft. - Soil moisture sensors will be able to differentiate between 3 different moisture levels: Dry, Moist, and Saturated.